jcarr132/portfolio-site/content/projects/bci_authenticator.md

 ## Context
-## The Study
-## Results
-## Reflection

-### Introduction

-I earned my Master's in Human-Computer Interaction from Carleton University in September 2020.
-My thesis, titled *"Evaluating the Usability of Passthought Authentication"*, was about the application of brain-computer interfaces (BCIs) to the problem of authentication (sometimes called *passthought authentication*).
-This project was conducted under the supervision of Dr.
-Robert Biddle, whose guidance and mentorship were instrumental in it's completion.
-The project began as an effort to develop a BCI authentication prototype in order to conduct user testing, but grew into a broader investigation of the role of BCIs in society and the major barriers to their acceptance including privacy, security, applicability, and general uneasiness and uncertainty associated with neurotechnologies.
-The course of the project was also largely influenced by the global COVID-19 pandemic which required a move away from in-person user testing to alternative remote methods.

-This was a huge project and I'm hoping for this summary to be as concise as possible, so I will omit a lot of the specific details.
-If you want to really get into the specifics, [the full-text PDF of my thesis can be downloaded here.](/docs/thesis_FINAL.pdf)

-### Objective

 The text-based passwords that most of us are familiar with exhibit a number of usability problems which lead to user behaviours that compromise security, such